 "The Philosophical Bases of Feminism: The Feminist Doctrines of the Saint-Simonians and Charles Fourier."
-Philosophical Forum 7(Spring 1976):277- tual basis of his doctrine was a radical precept of modern day feminism.
+Philosophical Forum 7(Spring 1976):277- 293.

-The feminist doctrine of Saint-Simon (1760-1825) has been extended and distorted by his disciple, Prosper Enfantin (1796-1864), and thus has been considered somewhat of a mockery.
-However, the acchanges in social customs brought an age of optimism to a constricted civilization.
+T he feminist doctrine of Saint-Simon (1760-1825) has been extended and distorted by his disciple, Prosper Enfantin (1796-1864), and thus has been considered somewhat of a mockery.
+However, the actual basis of his doctrine was a radical precept of modern day feminism.

+Saint-Simon developed his world view in the aftermath of the great Protestant and French revolutions, when abrupt changes in social customs brought an age of optimism to a constricted civilization.
 Saint-Simon saw this new age as the opening of an "organic" period of harmony and productivity; a new society unified by a motivating purpose where work becomes a virtue in itself.
 With this development, women (like all citizens) should be given the opportunity to develop their capacities beyond their traditional roles as domestics.